data-forge-notebook/plot/README.md

 Can you contribute, test or give feedback?

-Email the author on ashley@codecapers.com.au.
+Email the developer on ashley@codecapers.com.au.

 ## Support the developer